 Boswell Brewery in Quebec City (1852-1968)

-An extraordinary story is the tale of Boswell and its beer in Quebec City, La Vieille Capitale founded in 1608.
+An extraordinary story is the tale of Boswell and its beer in Quebec City or La Vieille Capitale, founded in 1608.
 Quebec City is one of the oldest urban settlements in North America.

-Joseph Knight Boswell (1812-1890), was an Irish immigrant from Dublin.
+Joseph Knight Boswell (1812-1890) was an Irish immigrant from Dublin.
 He came to Quebec City in the 1830s (some say in 1844) to work with John Racey.
-Racey had two breweries.
-One, Cape Diamond Brewery which he acquired in 1830 from an earlier operator, continued in business through the 1800s.
-The other, on Saint-Paul Street in Quebec, ended being in Boswell’s hands.
-In 1852, Boswell bought land at the foot of Côte du Palais, or Palace Hill, on Saint-Valliers Street, to expand this brewery.
-Even by then the area had a storied history and, after a period of abandonment and fires, was revived as a commercial area.
-A brewery fit well amongst the tanners, bakers and other businesses in Palace Hill.
+Racey owned two breweries.
+One, Cape Diamond Brewery, was acquired in 1830 from an earlier operator and continued in business through the 1800s.
+The other, on Rue Saint-Paul in Quebec, ended in Boswell’s hands.
+In 1852 Boswell bought land at the foot of Côte du Palais, or Palace Hill, on Saint-Valliers Street, to expand this brewery.
+Even by then the area was known for a storied history, but after a period of abandonment and fires was revived as a commercial area.
+A brewery fit well among the tanners, bakers, and other businesses in Palace Hill.

 The Intendants were the chief administrators of French colonies and required to see to their economic and moral development.
 Between the first French presence in Quebec and 1759 when the English prevailed on the Plains of Abraham, a dozen Intendants had administered Quebec.
 Talon was considered the best and most enlightened, according to a National Breweries Ltd. 25th Anniversary commemorative booklet published in 1934 which reviewed the history of its component breweries.

 It seems spirits of bad quality were being abused by the colonists.
 Jean Talon sought to substitute a more healthful drink and keep the money in the community.
 Prior to establishing a brewery, Jean Talon tried his hand at potash which was used to make soap and glass in France, but this was short-lived.